missing-user/barnes-hut/README.md

 3. Runs the executable.
 This produces a .csv file called output.csv as an output of the simulation
 4. Installs all the python dependencies for visualizing the results from requirements.txt
 5. Runs the python script for visualizing the behavior of the system of particles over a set period of time in 3D space with dynamic POV

+Our simulation can output .csv files to  be visualized in Paraview using the default CSV importer and TableToPoints filter.
+To do so, simply specify the `--csv` flag when running (e.g. `./barnes-hut --csv`)

+To get a full list of available CLI parameters, run `./barnes-hut --help`.

 ### Additional dependencies